tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

 Spend a recovery to reroll a recharge roll for a spell.
-If the reroll fails, start the next battle with 15 temporary hit points (champion: 30 temp hp; epic: 50 temp hp).
+If the reroll fails, start the next battle with 15 temporary hit points, 30 temp hp at champion tier, and 50 temp hp at epic tier.

 **Quirk:** Collects trophies.